Korans burnt in front of Egyptian, Turkish embassies in Denmark | Education

 Denmark and Sweden have said they deplore the burning of the Islam's holy book but cannot prevent it under rules protecting free speech.
 Last week, protesters in Iraq set the Swedish embassy in Baghdad ablaze.
 Tuesday's demonstration in Copenhagen by a group called "Danish Patriots" followed Koran burnings the group staged on Monday and last week in front of the Iraqi embassy.
 Two such incidents have taken place in Sweden over the past month.

-"People benefit from an extended freedom of speech when they demonstrate," University of Copenhagen law Professor Trine Baumbach told Reuters, explaining Danish laws.
+"Repeated DK's condemnation of these shameful acts carried out by few individuals.
+Emphasized that all protests must remain peaceful," he wrote on X, the social network formerly known as Twitter.
+"People benefit from an extended freedom of speech when they demonstrate," University of Copenhagen law Professor Trine Baumbach said of Danish laws.
 "It does not just include verbal expression.
 People can express themselves in various ways, such as through the burning of items."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)